azoulaynoam/ecommerce_exam/README.md

  - Download the repository
  - install all the of the repositories packages by "composer install"
  - Create a .env followed by .env.example file and set up your mysql credantials, ip & port.
+ - Run command "php artisan key:generate" to generate a key
  - Run "php artisan migrate" to migrate with the database

+ ### Routes:
+    - Home Route: /
+    - File import for products: /import

+ Thank you very much for your time :D